exclamaforte/exclamaforte.github.io/blog/content/posts/12-projects-in-12-months.md

 ShowWordCount: true
 ShowRssButtonInSectionTermList: true
 UseHugoToc: true
-#cover:
+cover:
-#    image: "images/test.png" # image path/url
+   image: "images/12-painter.png" # image path/url
-#    alt: "<alt text>" # alt text
+   alt: "AI generated image of a man painting a calendar" # alt text
-#    caption: "<text>" # display caption under cover
+   caption: "How many months are there in a year?" # display caption under cover
-#    relative: false # when using page bundles set this to true
+   relative: false # when using page bundles set this to true
-#    hidden: false # only hide on current single page
+   hidden: false # only hide on current single page
 ---

 Starting with January 2023, my goal is to ship 12 products in 12 months.
-I've been meaning to tackle this goal for awhile, and 2023 seems like the perfect time to start.

 # Why not focus on one product?
 My goal is not to create the next [unicorn](https://en.wikipedia.org/wiki/Unicorn_(finance)), but rather to learn as much as I can about the technologies I'm interested in, while increasing my ability to [always be shipping](https://blog.codinghorror.com/yes-but-what-have-you-done/).